 What hours count?
 Generally speaking time spend WORKING counts.
-This means time spent driving to and from the courthouse or other destinations when required by your externship supervisor does count toward the hours you need to complete the externship, but driving to and from work does not count.
+This means most of the time spent at your externship site doing work, watching your supervising judge or meeting with your supervisor or law clerks does count toward the hours you need to complete the externship, but driving to and from work does not count.
 Also, time spent completing reports for me and performing other related duties count (including reading this Introduction).
 If you have questions, please let me know.

-Observation Hours: At least twenty percent (20%) of your required hours should involve observation of experienced lawyers involved in court proceedings, depositions, meetings with clients or witnesses, and the like.
+Observation Hours: At least twenty percent (20%) of your required hours should involve observation of lawyers and pro se parties involved in court proceedings, other than with your supervising judge.
 You should note these observation hours on your Bi-Weekly Hours Reports.

 Mid-Term Report.
-By the first of October (if not sooner), please complete the Mid-Term Report form and submit it to me (again, either by hard copy or electronically).
+By the first week of July (if not sooner, depending on when you start the externship), please complete the Mid-Term Report form and submit it to me (again, either by hard copy or electronically).
 This form will require your supervisor and you to review your Learning Plan and determine whether you are making progress toward the goals identified in that Plan.
 It will also give you the opportunity to adjust your goals and expectations to the circumstances you actually encounter.
 IN ADDITION, your supervisor and you must review and complete the mid-term reporting portion of the Student Performance Review form that you will find on TWEN.

 Final Report, Placement Evaluation & Student Performance Review.
 These are the documents you will complete at the end of your externship.
-As you will see as you read through them, you must submit samples of writing that you prepared during the externship (e.g., pleadings, motions, legal memoranda, reports, etc.).
+As you will see as you read through them, you must submit samples of writing that you prepared during the externship (e.g., orders, legal memoranda, etc.).
 Be sure to delete any confidential information (including the identity of people) from the documents before you send them to me.
 You should plan to submit these final documents by the first week of August.
 If you anticipate that you will need more time to complete the externship, please let me know.

 Pro Bono Hours.
-Many of you will complete the necessary hours of service long before you are ready to leave the agency for which you are working.
-In fact, many of you will spend the entire summer working for the agency (e.g., State's attorney, public defender) because you enjoy it and because the agency values your help.
+Many of you will complete the necessary hours of service long before you are ready to leave the judge for whom you are working.
 Be sure to keep track of ALL the extra hours you work.
 This will likely count toward fulfilling your pro bono requirement or toward a pro bono citation at graduation.